rbondoc96/artemis/README.md

 * [React](https://reactjs.org/)
 * [Node.js](https://nodejs.org/)

+The backend uses Sequelize and Sequelize CLI for its ORM.

 ## Getting Started
 To get a local copy up and running follow these simple example steps.